jenia/ipreader/README.md

 ```
 3. a `[]byte` buffer

 Using an interface, I decouple `ReadFile` function from whatever implements the `Counter` interface which is Golang best practices.
-In this case it's `ipcounter.IpCounter` that asynchronously counts the IPs in the slice `AddIpSlice(ips []string)`.
+In this case it's `ipcounter.IpCounter` that implements the `Counter` interface by asynchronously counting the IPs in the slice `AddIpSlice(ips []string)`.
 This decoupling allows for higher modularity which has important implications:
 1. Simpler code
 2. Simpler testing.
 Each feature can be unit tested separately.
 Same thing for benchmarking.
 See the tests and benchmarks for details.

 Furthermore, using a buffer + goroutines we can bulk read and async process the IPs.

-Lastly, using a buffer of fixed size we control how much memory the program consumes.

 ### ipcounter package
-This package defines a struct `IpCounter` that counts unique IPs sent to through the function `AddIpSlice`.
+This package defines a struct `IpCounter` that counts unique IPs sent to it using the function `AddIpSlice`.
 Each item in the slice is one IP.
 The struct `IpCounter` is meant to be instantiated once.
 The function `Count` can run, and it meant to be run (see benchmarking), on multiple go-routines

 See the main function or the bench marking tests in `ipcounter` package to see how to instantiate and use `IpCounter`

-## BenchMarking results.
+## CPU Benchmarking results.

 It seems that this program has better performance with larger slices.
 This was expected.